keithrbennett/rika/README.md

 See the [Other Tika Resources](#other-tika-resources) section of this document for alternatives to Rika that may suit more demanding needs.

-Rika can be used either as a gem in your own Ruby project, or on the command line using the provided executable.

 ## Usage in Your Ruby Code